Flipnote Studio: Features

-Flipnote Studio offers the user three main tools with which to create drawings: a pen, an eraser, and a paintbrush, each of which are heavily customizable.
-With these tools, the user may create frames for animated sketches (called Flipnotes), which can hold up to 999 frames each.
-Animation speed ranges from 1 - 8 (as referred to by the app, the speeds are equivalent to 0.5 - 30 FPS), and is able to be changed freely by the user.
-Additional features such as layering, shrinking, enlarging, moving, copying, cutting, pasting, etc. are also available, as well as the option to import images via the DSi Camera Album.
+Photos can be imported from the Nintendo DSi Camera Album.
 The Japanese version of the software allows the user to take photos directly from Flipnote Studio itself.
 This feature was later added into Flipnote Studio 3D.
-In addition, the user may choose to record up to 3 different sound banks (each holding up to 2 seconds of sound) with the DSi microphone or import sounds from DSi Sound, then save them as a 'mastered' soundtrack (which can hold up to 1 minute of sound).
+In addition, the user may record up to 3 different sound banks (each holding up to 2 seconds of sound) with the system microphone or import sounds from the Nintendo DSi Sound application, then save them as a mastered soundtrack (which can hold up to 1 minute of sound).

-The application is set to right-hand mode by default.
-When drawing, the left and right buttons on the D-pad cycle through the frames of the animation being drawn.
-Pressing the down button will play the animation, and pressing the up button will take the user to the tools section, where the current drawing tool can be changed.
-The L button triggers advanced tool options, such as changing the size of the drawing.
-If the user uses left-hand mode, the buttons will switch places.
+The application is set to a right-handed mode by default.
+When drawing, the left and right buttons on the D-pad step through animation frames, the down button plays the animation, and the up button opens the toolbox.
+The A button changes the current drawing tool, the B button switches between layers, the X button clears the active layer, and the Y button can be used in combination with the D-pad to undo and redo.
+The L shoulder button triggers advanced tool options, mainly acting like a modifier key to show other buttons in the toolbox.
+The left-handed mode assigns these functions to the buttons on the opposite side of the console.